 Blueberry Mountain

-Teachers in the 1930s include Miss Walker, Miss Yoder, Miss Comer and Miss Jones, Helen Boadway, Irene Schieck and E.V.
+Teachers in the 1930s, include Miss Walker, Miss Yoder, Miss Comer, Miss Jones, Helen Boadway, Irene Schieck, and E.V.
 Coykendall.
-In 1933, the board requested from the Department of Education a list of teachers willing to accept positions at an annual rate of $500. due to their poor financial position.
-Attendance figures often determined when school would close and the teacher often was asked to make the decision.
-By 1936, one student was attending Spirit River School and the district paid her tuition.
+Due to their poor financial position, in 1933, the board requested a list of teachers from the Department of Education who would be willing to accept positions at an annual rate of $500.
+At this time, attendance figures often determined when a school would close, with the teacher often asked to make the decision.
+By 1936, one student was attending Spirit River School and the district paid their tuition.

-Note: For an interesting piece on the history of Moonshine lake see History Bytes Features Moonshine Lake.
+To learn more about the history of Moonshine Lake, see History Bytes Features Moonshine Lake.

 Contact Us